mcanlas/improv-living-guide/manuscript/common-mistakes.md

 our scene partner is really saying (i.e. if the statement was an oblique suggestion to start a game).

+Exercise from Bianca: Do a spit take (i.e. extreme reaction) in response to some mundane response.

 ## Status fighting

 Many scenes can be boiled down into a status dynamic of high and low.